tatut07/axios-characters-api-with-node-ejs/README.md

 ### Update a character

-- Create GET route `/characters/:id/edit` in the `characters.routes.js` file and render the `edit-character.hbs` page on it.
+- Create GET route `/characters/:id/edit` in the `characters.routes.js` file and render the `edit-character.ejs` page on it.
   - Make sure the form is pre-loaded with the details of a specific character you want to update.
 The form should have the method POST and action set to `/characters/:id/update` route.
 - After that, create a **POST** route `/characters/:id/update` in the `characters.routes.js` file.
 - Inside, use AXIOS to PUT/PATCH an updated character's object using the `https://ih-crud-api.herokuapp.com/characters/:id` endpoint.